akveo/ngx-admin/README.md

 # New!
 Material theme for ngx-admin

-Material admin theme is based on the most popular Angular dashboard template - [ngx-admin](https://hubs.ly/H0nJG1G0) Get material ngx-admin integrated with backend technology of your choice.
+Material admin theme is based on the most popular Angular dashboard template - [ngx-admin](https://hubs.ly/H0nJG1G0) To use material theme checkout `feat/material-theme` branch.

+Get material ngx-admin integrated with backend technology of your choice.
 [Check out our store](https://hubs.ly/H0qwyl60).
-To use material theme checkout `feat/material-theme` branch

 ## Key features